 There’s a great collection of Twitter & Blog post statistics over at BufferApp.com and Email sending statistics at Mojn.com, if you want to see how these specific channels vary at different times.

-The statistics for different days of the week are important to look at if you want an idea of how a visitor’s mood might change throughout the week.
+The statistics for different days of the week are important to look at so you can optimize your marketing activities.
+So whilst it can be fun to theorize why a certain day performs well, what’s really important is following the data.
 For example, the conversion rate for a teenage clothing website we promote increases by almost 20% on average on Thursdays.
 Why this happens, we don’t know.
 What’s important though, is that we know we can spend 20% extra per person with paid advertising on Thursdays, while ensuring that all social media channels save their best content for this highly lucrative day.

-Follow the steps below to create a day of the week traffic report or click here to add this report automatically in to Google Analytics once logged in:
+Follow the steps below to create a Google Analytics Day of the Week traffic report or click here to add our Analytics Day of the Week traffic report automatically in to Google Analytics once logged in:

 As always, ensure you pick a large date range in the top right corner for more accurate statistics: